 Since the 1960s, sustainable investment strategies have shifted from an exclusionary approach to an inclusionary one.
 Over time, this shift has broadened the supply of investment offerings to meet demand.
 Interest in sustainable investing began to accelerate in the 2000s.

 According to a recent study, assets in these types of investments grew by an estimated 38% from 2016 to 2018 in the U.S., rising from $8.7 trillion in 2016 to $12 trillion in 2018.
-Globally, sustainable investments total $23 trillion, which represents 26% of all professionally managed assets.
+Sustainable investments total $23 trillion globally, representing 26% of all professionally managed assets.
 This has increased from 21.5% of professionally managed assets just four years ago.
 Investor demand has been a key driver behind this increase.

 Another misconception is that demand is being driven mainly by younger investors.
 Yet, research suggests that investors across generations are interested in sustainable investing.

-While Millennials are apt to discuss sustainable investing with their financial advisors, other generational cohorts also have expressed interest as well.
+While Millennials are apt to discuss sustainable investing with their financial advisors, other generational cohorts have also expressed interest.

-A 2020 Wells Fargo/Gallup survey found that 82% of surveyed investors showed interest in choosing investments based on the environment, human rights, diversity, and other social issues—if those investments provided returns similar to the market average.
+A 2020 Wells Fargo/Gallup survey found that 82% of surveyed investors showed interest in choosing investments.
+This was based on the environment, human rights, diversity, and other social issues.
+That is, if those investments provided returns similar to the market average.

 The index ranks more than 7,000 companies globally and identifies the top 100 publicly traded companies with the most diverse and inclusive workplaces, as measured by 24 metrics across four key pillars: diversity, inclusion, people development, and news and controversies.

-Not only have these companies scored well, but the index has outperformed the Thompson Reuters Global Total Return benchmark, demonstrating that diversity and inclusion can also lead to profitability.
+Not only have these companies scored well, but the index has outperformed the Thompson Reuters Global Total Return benchmark.
+This demonstrates that diversity and inclusion can also lead to profitability.
 Perhaps values really can drive growth!

 Industry professionals predict that sustainable investment choices available for investors will continue to expand.
 In fact, some analysts predict that ESG factors could become a normal consideration of most investment strategies, particularly those intended for younger investors who tend to expect greater transparency from their investments.